Config

 urlOrInstance

-Accept either URL endpoint as string or a literal Elysia instance.
+Accepts either a URL endpoint as a string or a literal Elysia instance.

-Eden will change the behavior based on type as follows:
+Eden will change the behavior based on the type as follows:

 URL Endpoint (string)